 Leave of Absence

-A student who leaves Southern Virginia University by his or her own choice, for any reason, can return as a student any time within three years of last attendance.
-To be readmitted, the student must notify the Admissions Office of his or her intent and provide updates to parts c and d of the application for admission and transcripts from any school which the student attended in the interim.
-A readmitted student can choose his or her graduation requirements from the previous catalog or the current catalog.
+A student who wishes to leave Southern Virginia University by his or her own choice, for any reason, may apply for a Leave of Absence with the Registrar’s Office for a specified period of time not to exceed 180 days in any 12-month period.
+For re-admittance to Southern Virginia University, the student must notify the Admissions Office of his or her intent to return, provide an updated Ecclesiastical Endorsement, honor pledge, and transcripts from any school which the student attended in the interim.
 If a curriculum program has been discontinued during the student’s absence, Southern Virginia is under no obligation to complete that program for the student.
+Students who do not return for the specified term will be withdrawn retroactive to their leave date and may face financial consequences.